tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 # Cookie Consent v0.1.0 | MathSwe Legal (2024/03/29)

+The Cookie Consent service enables advanced cookie compliance to MathSwe websites and web apps.
+Although cookie usage will be minimal, the study and validation of its design is crucial to comply with the most demanding regulations like the GDPR.
+Its initial release provides the endpoint for the cookie banners to finish the compliance process by storing consent proofs.

 ## New Cookie Consent Microservice

 The new Cookie Consent service was delivered as per the